michaelyonkman/email-checker/README.md

 ## Getting Started

-Fork and clone this repository. `npm install`, `npm start`, and `npm run start-server` to get up and running.
+Fork and clone this repository. `npm install` and `npm start`.
+In a separate terminal window `npm run start-server`.
+Now you're up and running!

 ## Available Scripts